 9) Spoon the mixture over the chocolate, spreading it evenly.

-10) Arrange pear slices on pastry and hide the fève.
+10) Arrange pear slices on the pastry and hide the fève.

 What’s your favorite kind of galette des rois?